MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 # Configure tracing in the Azure SDK for Java

 This article provides an overview of how to configure the Azure SDK for Java to integrate tracing functionality.

-The Azure SDK for Java enables tracing in all client libraries by including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based `azure-core-tracing-opentelemetry` [plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
+The Azure SDK for Java enables tracing in all client libraries by including a dependency on the [OpenTelemetery](https://opentelemetry.io/)-based [azure-core-tracing-opentelemetry plugin](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java).
 OpenTelemetry is a popular open-source observability framework for generating, capturing, and collecting telemetry data for cloud-native software.

 There are two key concepts related to tracing: **span** and **trace**.
 A span represents a single operation in a trace.
-A span could be representative of an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.
+A span can represent an HTTP request, a remote procedure call (RPC), a database query, or even the path that a code takes.
 A trace is a tree of spans showing the path of work through a system.
-A trace on its own is distinguishable by a unique 16-byte sequence called a TraceID.
+You can distinguish a trace on its own by a unique 16-byte sequence called a TraceID.
 For more information on these concepts and how they relate to OpenTelemetry, see the [OpenTelemetry documentation](https://opentelemetry.io/docs/).

 There are two ways to enable tracing in the Azure client libraries for Java: